-An introduction to the distinctive genres of the literature of Hebrew Scripture, coupled with hermeneutical principles and methodology for each.
+This is an introduction to the distinctive genres of the literature of Hebrew Scripture, coupled with hermeneutical principles and methodology for each.
 Emphasis is given to the development of motivation and aptitude for study and interpretation of Hebrew Scripture, as well as application to life.
 Course assignments will center on acquisition of practical skills useful for independent study of Hebrew Scripture.
+Course material fee may apply